statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

     - [8 - Vertex AI Pipelines - Forecasting Tournament - BQML + AutoML + Prophet](../Applied%20Forecasting/8%20-%20Vertex%20AI%20Pipelines%20-%20Forecasting%20Tournament%20-%20BQML%20+%20AutoML%20+%20Prophet.ipynb)

 ---

 ToDo:
-- [X] add prereq to readme
-- [X] Update references to Service Account and check for permissions - reference the 00 notebooks new section for correct setup
-- [X] Hyperlinks to prediction notebook in each of 03a-03f
-- [X] export model: GCS and Vertex AI Model Registry use series_experiment naming convention and storage locations
-- [X] fix references to data in GCS in the Tools - Predictions notebook: bucket/series/experiment
-- [X] add unsupervised anomaly detection using fraud data (maybe in applied section)
-    - [X] PCA
-        - [X] Export and Register in Vertex AI Model Registry
-        - [X] Test Predictions
-    - [X] K-Means
-        - [X] Export and Register in Vertex AI Model Registry
-        - [X] Test Predictions
-    - [X] Autoencoder
-        - [X] Export and Register in Vertex AI Model Registry
-        - [X] Test Predictions
-- [X] Update Pass
-    - [X] 03 notebook add calculation of count and % for fraud (Class = 1) in each split - incrementally build logic over the methods presented
-    - [X] add data review section to beginning of each model_type
-    - [X] add custom metrics section with sklearn at end
-    - [X] For each section of each notebook include a link to the BQML doc page for the ML. function used
-    - [X] Link back to the 01 notebook when mentioned within the training section of each notebook
-    - [X] Add a method description in the notebook overview
-        - High: Classification, Supervised, Unsupervised
-        - Low: The method
-    - [X] Move Predictions into the individual notebooks, sharing endpoint for series
-- [IP] unstructured methods in 03g, 03h, 03i, try to reproduce anomaly_detection methods
-    - [ ] update 03i ML.DETECT_ANOMALIES to use TRAIN_FRAUD_PCT like 03g an d03h
-    - [ ] add graphics for kmeans (PCA then Scatterplot - or pairwise plot with color gradiant)
-- [X] Feature Engineering Notebook (from DEV)
-- [ ] Example to Create
-    - [X] Cross Validation
-    - [X] Ensemble Models - stacking
 - [ ] Next Update Pass
     - [ ] correct language for 'This Run' sections print statment: with > will
     - [ ] add colab link and code - update bq client to set project for colab use